WELCOME TO PUGHEARTS OF HOUSTON PUG RESCUE

 pug.
 This NEVER changes.

 We appreciate all of our volunteers.
-It really does take an army for this to
+It really does take an army for this group to be successful.

 Your support is the driving factor in our success.